opiy-org/asterisk-ari-php/README.md

   - Have a deeper thought about bridging via ARI to another asterisk (in a cluster)

-## Contributing
-Feel free to send us a message! :) We'd love to hear from you and get to know your applications and use cases.

-lukas@ng-voice.com or rick@ng-voice.com

 [ARIClients]

 - Go through every single client class and compare to Documentation

 ##Contact
 We are happy to help!
+Feel free to send us a message! :)
+We'd also love to hear about your application ideas and use cases.

 - Lukas Stermann lukas@ng-voice.com

 - Rick Barentin rick@ng-voice.com

+##Licence